Mohd Asna Amin

-Mohd Asna bin Amin is a Malaysian politician who has served as Deputy Speaker of the Negeri Sembilan State Legislative Assembly since August 2025 and Member of the Negeri Sembilan State Legislative Assembly for Lenggeng since August 2023.
+Mohd Asna bin Amin is a Malaysian politician and corporate member who has served as Member of the Negeri Sembilan State Legislative Assembly (MLA) for Lenggeng since August 2023.
+He served as the Deputy Speaker of the Negeri Sembilan State Legislative Assembly from August 2025 to August 2026.
 He is a member and the Vice Division Chief of Seremban of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.